 Chatbot, whose value stores the entire history of the conversation, as a list of response pairs between the user and bot.

-Note that when a user submits their message, we chain two event events with
+You'll notice that when a user submits their message, we now chain three event events with

 The first method

 user() updates the chatbot with the user message and clears the input field.
+This method also makes the input field non interactive so that the user can't send another message while the chatbot is responding.
 Because we want this to happen instantly, we set

-queue=False, which would skip any queue if it had been enabled.
+queue=False, which would skip any queue had it been enabled.
 The chatbot's history is appended with